 3. The New York Oyster

 There was a time when New York was more the Big Oyster than the Big Apple.
 The local harbor beds overflowed with oysters, and the mollusk helped feed the city.
-You can recall those glory days at the Oyster Bar & Restaurant in Grand Central Station where, since 1913, oysters have been the specialty.
+You can recall those glory days at the Oyster Bar & Restaurant in Grand Central Station (pictured above) where, since 1913, oysters have been the specialty.
 Order them on the half-shell from Long Island, Washington State, Maine, Virginia, or Canada, with the Metro-North commuter trains rumbling in the background.
 It’s a true New York eating experience if there ever was one.

 4. Some Pizza